 AntennaWeb is a definitive source for antenna information with a tool that shows available channels in your area, as well as what direction they are coming from.
 Click on "Choose an antenna".

 DTV.gov has general information on digital TV and a good reception map to show what channels you can get.

 DTV USA forum has a wealth of technical information on antennas, DTV, and a lot of other stuff.

 HDTV Antenna Labs has extensive antenna reviews and broadcast maps.

 Solid Signal has a GREAT selection of antennas, amplifiers, and tools to help you pick an antenna.
 I've ordered from them before.

 tvfool.com has great TV reception maps and signal locators.

 Leave a comment

 Tell us about your antenna experiences!
+If you have a question about antennas or reception, please give your zip code so I can check the channels in your area.
 Your email address will not be shown.